Formula Field Backups Retirement

 What's being done?

 GRAX is ending support for backing up formula fields on new backup jobs.

-Formula fields will continue working for backup jobs that were configured to enable formulas.
-However, once you go into the backup job and re-save for any reason, that job will no longer be configured to back up formulas.
+Formula fields are expected to continue working for backup jobs that were configured to enable formulas.
+However, once you go into the backup job and re-save for any reason, formula fields are disabled.

-On all new backup jobs created going forward (starting from GRAX version 3.90), formulas will not be an option.
+On all new backup jobs created going forward (starting from GRAX version 3.90), formulas won't be an option.

-Archive jobs will continue to back up formula fields by default.
+Archive jobs continue to back up formula fields by default.